 La Gomera, Spain

 You can choose between various hikes in Garajonay National Park.
-We followed ruta 18 which is the longest trail in the national park, 16 kilometres circular route called Gran Ruta Circular Garajonay through the rain forest.
+We followed ruta 18 which is the longest trail in the national park, a 16 kilometres circular route called Gran Ruta Circular Garajonay through the rain forest.

 El Contadero Parking

 Shoes to choose

 Trail running shoes are just fine